opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 The actions that should trigger a resync of the security group are **ADDED**, **DELETED** and **MODIFIED** under certain conditions.
 MODIFIED should only trigger a resync if a stored value of the pod has changed (uid, nodename, namespace).

 **Retrieving pod Information from K8s**
 In addition to receiving notifications OSC will also need to actively make calls to K8s to retrieve information about the pods.
 At very least OSC will need to list all the pods in a security group and retrieve a pod by its name.
-These operations will be invoked by OSC synchronization jobs and below you can see a code snipped for each one.
+These operations will be invoked by OSC synchronization jobs and accessible through the class `org.osc.core.broker.rest.client.k8s.KubernetesPodApi`.
+Below you can see a code snippet for each one of these operations.

 1. **Listing pods in a security group**
 The semantics of the `labelsKey` and `labelValues` parameters are the same as the ones described in the notification selector above.